-An initial allocation of 75% of the estimated total appropriation for each of the above, apportioned to each school, will be developed by the end of June preceding the school year.
-The estimated total appropriation is determined by budget formula from the projected enrollment.

-The Budget Department will notify the principals of their schools' total appropriations and will place the 75% allocation into each school's budget.
-The following allotments are recommended to be spent at the minimum percentage levels shown for each expense object.
+After the Board approved the Final Budget, it became the An initial allocation of 75% of the estimated total appropriation responsibility of the Budget Department to implement for each of the above, apportioned to each school, will be and monitor the budget.
+A system of budget allotments developed by the end of June preceding the school year. is established for each departmental unit (reference unit The estimated total appropriation is determined by budget through network connections, which reflect appropriation The Budget Department will notify the principals of their levels, encumbrances, and year-to-date expenditures.
+This schools' total appropriations and will place the 75% allocation reporting system also enables the Budget Department to into each school's budget.
+The following allotments are monitor all of the District's budgets on a regular basis and recommended to be spent at the minimum percentage levels shown for each expense object.